oracle/terraform-provider-oci/website/docs/d/database_database.html.markdown

 ---

 # Data Source: oci_database_database
-The Database data source provides details about a specific Database
+The `oci_database_database` data source provides details about a specific Database

 Gets information about a specific database.